dominickjay/dominickjay.com/src/365albums/death-of-randy-fitzsimmons-the-hives.md

 ---
-title: "#33.
-The Death Of Randy Fitzsimmons - The Hives"
+title: "The Death Of Randy Fitzsimmons - The Hives"
 metaDesc: 'Day 33 of my album-a-day mini-project'
 date: 2023-12-12
 albumTitle: The Death Of Randy Fitzsimmons